phpredis/phpredis/README.markdown

 1. [getOption](#getoption) - Get client option
 1. [ping](#ping) - Ping the server
 1. [echo](#echo) - Echo the given string
+1. [IsOldSocket](#IsOldSocket) - Whether the under socket was connected in the previous pconnect

 ### connect, open
 -----